MeexReay/minceraftOS/README.md

 OS that uses Minceraft as Desktop Environment. \
 Now it only starts minceraft and do nothing.

+## Download iso file

+You can get iso file of latest version here: [Latest release](https://github.com/MeexReay/minceraftOS/releases/latest) But if you want to get all latest unstable changes and fixes, you need to build iso file yourself: [How to make iso file](https://github.com/MeexReay/minceraftOS#how-to-make-iso-file)

 ## How to make iso file

 You need to do this from Void Linux (because the script needs XBPS to build)!